-Sarah is a Design Tutor at the Welsh School of Architecture.
-She also is a Seminar Leader at Newcastle University.
+Sarah is a Design Tutor at the Welsh School of Architecture, she teaches History and Theory at the Architectural Association and at Newcastle University.
 She guest lectures across the UK and Europe.

 She has exhibited her work publicly and is interested in ethical collaboration and commission.